orgrim/pg_back/README.md

 a `keyword=value` libpq connection string like `pg_dump` and `pg_dumpall`
 accept with their `-d` option.

-The others command line options let you tweak what is dumped, purged, and how it is done.
+The other command line options let you tweak what is dumped, purged, and how it is done.
 These options can be put in a configuration file.
-The command lien options override configuration options.
+The command line options override configuration options.

 Per-database configuration can only be done with a configuration file.
-The configuration file uses the ini format, global options are in a unspecified section at the top of the file and database specific options are in a section named after the database.
+The configuration file uses the `ini` format, global options are in a unspecified section at the top of the file, and database specific options are in a section named after the database.
 Per database options override global options of the configuration file.